sourceengineers/se-scope-target/doc/build-nix.md

 ```
 The library will now be installed to /usr/local/lib und /usr/local/include
 ### Tests
-If you want to run tests, you have to set the cmake GEMMI_TESTING flag to ON.
+If you want to run tests, you have to set the cmake SE__TESTING flag to ON.
 And afterwards run the ctest.
 ```
 ...
-cmake -DARCHITECTURE=X64 -DGEMMI_TESTING=ON ..
+cmake -DARCHITECTURE=X64 -DSE__TESTING=ON ..
 make
 ctest -VV
 ```